punkdata/wttt/README.md

-# wttt
+# wttt: Welcome to the Terraform

-WTTT - Welcome to the Terraform repo for my terraform fuckery
+Terraform repo for my terraform fuckery